Theodore J. Sophocleus

 Theodore J. Sophocleus (May 28, 1939 – June 8, 2018) was an American politician from Maryland and a member of the Democratic Party.
 Before seeking political office, he was a pharmacist and a drug store chain executive.

-Early life, education, and career
+Early life and education

-Ted Sophocleus was born in Baltimore on May 29, 1939, the son of Greek-American immigrants John and Despina Sophocleus.
-As a youth, he lived in the city's Highlandtown neighborhood and attended Patterson Park High School in Baltimore City.
-After high school he graduated from the University of Maryland School of Pharmacy, where he earned his Bachelor of Science degree in Pharmacy in 1962.
+Sophocleus was born in Baltimore, on May 29, 1939, the son of Greek-American immigrants John and Despina Sophocleus.
+As a youth, he lived in the city's Highlandtown neighborhood and attended Patterson Park High School in Baltimore.
+After high school, he graduated from the University of Maryland School of Pharmacy, where he earned his Bachelor of Science degree in Pharmacy in 1962.

+Career

 After graduation, Sophocleus worked for the Read's Drug Store chain from 1960 to 1977, rising to an executive position.
 He subsequently was an executive with a Texas drug store chain before moving to Linthicum, Maryland, where he opened his own pharmacy.

 Political career

 Sophocleus first served two terms on the elected County Council of Anne Arundel County, Maryland, beginning in 1982.
 He took an active role on his constituents' behalf regarding noise abatement issues at Baltimore–Washington International Airport in Linthicum.
 He ran unsuccessfully for Anne Arundel County Executive in 1990 and 1994.